EangJS/FridgeThermometer/docs/README.md

 6. Install drivers for ESP32 if not done
 7. Upload .ino file into ESP32

+# Initial setup
+1. Connect to ESP32-FTemp WiFi
+2. Fill in necessary details
+3. Get groupID from: https://api.telegram.org/bot[API_KEY from botfather]/getUpdates (begins with "id":-123456789)
+4. Ready to use

 # Changelog

+V1.0
++ WiFi Browser setup 192.168.4.1
++ Inlinekeyboard to update message

 V0.1
 + Ability to recieve temperature upon request via telegram bot
 + Ability to receive alerts when temperature out of desired range ALL FUNCTIONALITY HAS NOT BEEN TESTED EXTENSIVELY YET BUGS MAY OCCUR